ArthurLp08/Currency-Converter/README.md

 # 💵 Currency Converter

-A Simple react site that converts currencys with the use of an API
+A Simple react app that converts currencys with the use of an API

 # 📦 Technologies